-The Board has unrestricted access to timely and accurate information.
-Board members are provided with the relevant agenda and Board papers containing management and financial information in advance at least five business days prior to each Board meeting for their perusal and consideration and to enable them to obtain further clarification and information on the matters to be deliberated, in order to facilitate informed decision making.
+The Chairman sets the Board meeting agenda, with the assistance of the Company Secretary, and ensures adequate time is allocated for discussion of issues tabled to the Board for deliberation.
+Board members are provided with the relevant agenda and Board papers containing management and financial information in advance at least five business days prior to each Board meeting for their perusal and consideration and to enable them to obtain further clarification and unrestricted access to information on the matters to be deliberated, in order to facilitate informed decision making.
 A Director who has a direct or deemed interest in the subject matter presented at the Board meeting shall declare his interest and step out of the room when the subject matter is being deliberated to ensure the fairness of the deliberated matter at hand.